Mamta1812/if-else-condition-on-python/README.md

 T-4 .
 Write a Python program that demonstrates the use of the type() function to check the data type of a variable.
 Prompt the user to enter a value, and then print its data type.

 T-5 .
 Write the Python program to calculate the area and perimeter of a rectangle.

+# w1d2 - HT == W1D2_HT
+Here the tasks are itself given in the file by me .